coder-591/Backend-code-/Readme.md

 3- Putting credentials in process.env but not restarting the server.

 # TypeError: Cannot read properties of undefined

- * This error come from optional chaining or checking
+- This error come from optional chaining or checking

 # How data flows from front-end to back-end

+<b>1.
+User Fills the Login Form</b><br>

-<b>Browser Creates an HTTP Request</b>
+<b>2.
+Browser Creates an HTTP Request</b><br>
+<b>Request contains that what type of method you use e.g(get,post, etc.) ?, what type of host is ?,What type of content of the data and its length.Finally the data you fill in login form</b><br>

+1- POST /login HTTP/1.1
+2- Host: localhost:5000
+3- Content-Type: application/json
+4- Content-Length: 42
+5- {
+"email": "test@gmail.com",
+"password": "12345"
+}